Ben Blankenship: Post-collegiate

 A month and a half later, at the 2015 USA Outdoor Track and Field Championships, Blankenship finished a disappointing fourth place, .02 behind Leo Manzano, only 0.03 behind second place Robby Andrews who finished with a late rush, to miss making the team for the 2015 World Championships.

 He won the 2016 Medtronic TC 1 mile, setting a course record of 3:55.8 and taking home the USATF Road Mile title.

 On July 10, 2016, Blankenship finished third in the 1500 meters finals at the 2016 United States Olympic Trials, qualifying him to compete in the 1500 meter race at the 2016 Olympic Games in Rio de Janeiro, Brazil.
 Blankenship then finished 8th in the Olympic Final.

 In September 2017, Blankenship set a record for the fastest 1 mile time in Alaska, achieving a time of 3:57.85.
 This makes Blankenship one of only two to run a mile in under 4 minutes in Alaska ever, along with Kyle Merber.

 Blankenship currently lives in Eugene, Oregon and trains with the Oregon Track Club.

-Blankenship won a US national xc title over 10 km in 29:21 at 2018 USATF National Club Cross Country Championships.
+Blankenship won a US national Cross Country title over 10 km in 29:21 at 2018 USATF National Club Cross Country Championships.